shahnawaz-ror/IterableEventNotifier/README.md

 Click "Create Event B" to generate an instance of Event B and trigger an email notification.

 ## Testing
-RSpec
+### RSpec
-RSpec is used for testing.
-Run the test suite with:
+.Spec is used for testing.
+Run the test suite with `rspec`
-`rspec`
+.
 RuboCop is configured to maintain code quality.
-Run RuboCop with:
-`rubocop -A`
+Run RuboCop with `rubocop -A`

 ## Conclusion